Wandalen/wTesting/doc/version.eng/tutorial/CheatSheet.md

 mustNotThrowError( routine arg );
 ```

-Passes if the routine does not throws an error either in synchronous or in asynchronous mode.
+Passes if the routine does not throws an error either synchronously or asynchronously.

 ```
 shouldMessageOnlyOnce( routine arg );
 ```

-Passes if the routine ends synchronously or the result returns only one message.
+Passes if the routine ends synchronously or the concequence returns only one resource.

 ```
 shouldThrowErrorSync( routine arg );